Supporting children with special educational needs and disabilities.

 Accessibility and Inclusion

 As stated in our Special Educational Needs Policy, we believe, ‘All children have the right to be educated and develop their full potential alongside each other.
 It is a positive experience to be able to share the same opportunities and overcome any difficulties together.
 Moss Side Nursery is a welcoming environment to everyone.
 There is a car park on the Nursery premises and there is access in to the one level Nursery with moveable ramps for wheelchair users.
 The Nursery has disabled access toilets and the indoor environment is accessible with moveable furniture to change the areas to ensure children and parents can explore all experiences on offer.
 Chairs and tables are in a selection of sizes.
 Our Operational Plan containing policies, procedures and other working documents are made available to parents to read.
 We will provide our information in large print and braille if required.
 Many of our resources are accessible to the children and are clearly labelled with pictures informing them of their contents.
 Any children who require a special diet or have any allergies will be offered a meal which looks as similar to those of their peers as possible.
 Some staff have done a beginners course on sign language and we use this with the children and look through a variety or sign language picture books which children can access independently.
-Our sensory room is easily accessible and offers a calm experience which features special lighting, scents and sounds, which can be enjoyed by all children.
+Our sensory room is easily accessible and offers a calm experience which features special lighting, scents and sounds, which can be enjoyed by all children when not in use by the babies.
 As we spend a lot of time in the garden we had a path put in which is ideal for wheelchair users to access all areas of the outdoor curriculum.
 Raised flower beds and vegetable patches allow a real hands on approach for such children.
 Children enjoy going in the Nursery van to go off on exciting trips.
 Children with any additional needs would not miss out on these adventures, whether it means getting in support/extra staff or inviting parents along we involve them in all extra curricula events when possible.

 Identification and Early Intervention